 We’ve reached the point now where social recruiting isn’t just a novelty - it’s a must-have for any successful recruiting strategy.

-A full 94% of professional recruiters network on social media for talent acquisition and management.
-And 59% of employees say a company’s social media presence was part of the reason they chose their workplace.
+A full 94% of professional recruiters network on social media and use it to post jobs to an extensive community.
+Fifty-nine percent of employees say a company’s social media presence was part of the reason they chose their workplace.

-Our step-by-step guide below will help you get started using social media for recruiting, make it easier to bring in high quality applicants that stay in their positions longer, and improve your hiring process.
-We’ve also got tips to help you improve employer branding.
+Our step-by-step guide below will help you get started using social media for recruiting, make it easier to bring in high-quality applicants that stay in their positions longer, and improve your hiring process.
+We’ve also got tips to help you improve employer branding and social recruiting examples.

-Tip 1: Host a Live Q&A Via Periscope to Meet Applicants
+Host a Live Q&A Via Periscope to Meet Applicants:

 Periscope allows you to set up a live video stream from your phone anywhere you can connect, and give others access to that live stream.

-Tip 2: Use Twitter Hashtags to Help Recruits Find Your Message
+Use Twitter Hashtags to Help Recruits Find Your Message:

 Hashtags are a great way to help people find and share your content on any social network.
 Not familiar with hashtags?
 Take a look at the tweet below.